Services Provided Sustainability, M+E design

 Technologies and Unique Features: Lighting Design, PV’s, Biomass, Rainwater harvesting.

-The £3m adventure park William’s Den, near North Cave is an imaginative children’s play space.
+The family visitor attraction William’s Den, near North Cave is an imaginative children’s play space and campsite.
 It includes a 475 sqm play barn and extensive outdoor play – including a 50m zip wire, den making area and “mountains and molehills” space for kids to run, jump and roll around freely.

 The project uses walls and feature beams from an existing barn, as well as a new construction playbarn.